nvnx7/eye-gaze-pointer-controller/README.md

 Arguments to `main.py`-
 - `-t`: (Required) Type of media input, `image`, `video` or `cam`.
 - `-i`: Path to input file.
 Not required only for `cam` type.
-- `-r`: Option to visualize the intermediate inference results from models
+- `-r`: Option to visualize the intermediate inference results from models.
+- `-d`: Option to select device to run inference on.

 ## Benchmarks